 By 1991, Argentina's railway system was transporting 1,400 times less goods than it did in 1973.

-The actions of the Argentine Anticommunist Alliance commenced in 1973.
+In 1973, the Argentine Anticommunist Alliance commenced its actions.

-In July 1974, Perón died and his wife Isabel Perón succeeded him in office.
+In July 1974, Juan Perón died, and Isabel Perón succeeded him in office.

-In 1974, Argentina was the first country in Latin America to put in-line a commercial nuclear power plant, Atucha I.
+In 1974, Argentina became the first country in Latin America to put in-line a commercial nuclear power plant, Atucha I.

-In 1975, Isabel Perón's "annihilation decrees" against left-wing guerrillas occurred during Operativo Independencia (Operation Independence).
+In 1975, Isabel Perón issued "annihilation decrees" against left-wing guerrillas during Operativo Independencia (Operation Independence).

 Between 1930 and 1976, the armed forces overthrew six governments in Argentina.